Enamel Cookware Care

 WHAT'S THE BEST WAY TO CARE FOR ENAMEL COOKWARE?

-When dealing with stuck-on foods, soak your cookware in warm water for 15-20 minutes + avoid using steel wool or abrasive pads to clean.
+Enameled stainless steel has a glass-like coating, so be careful when hitting pots with metal spoons + lids to avoid chips.
 Remember: thermal shock may cause cracks in the enamel, so always let hot pots cool before exposing them to water or a cold surface!

 ANY OTHER TIPS?